A man named Joshua Spickler left a comment on my post Google Wants To Know About Incompetent SEO's (just below this one)

 If you come back and say "well people don't want to share all their secrets" I'd get that and totally agree.
 But there's also a way to share without having to give away the farm.
 Sometimes it's better to weigh in on discussions with an observation or opinion than to write (or rewrite) a post on a topic that's been discussed to death.
 People need to get over themselves and join in on other people's conversations instead of boring us to death with yet ANOTHER link building post.

 Sorry to over dramatize your comment with my responsive rant.
 But a simple thank didn't see appropriate AND I got another post of it so....

 Thank you Joshua from Just Joshing You.
 From the bottom of my over-weight, badly dressed, sometimes abrasive but well intentioned heart. :) A kindness is link remembered.

 Ok, the link building takeaway here in addition to all the feel-good stuff?
 When you get involved in other people's blogs, leave positive comments or just support another business in general by mentioning them, there's a very good chance they're going to return the favor and link to you.
 Like I did with Joshua. :)

 I'm not going to tell you how to act, that's your business.
 The people who preach "be nice, treat everyone fairly" get on my nerves, not because I don't agree with being "nice", but because I dislike anyone telling me how to act.
-I'm almost 50 (next month people!!) and a big girl (groan) so I understand I'm responsible for my actions.
+I'm almost 50 (next month people!!) so I understand I'm responsible for my actions.